 Looking forward to that prize.

 The assignment involved writing an article suitable for publication in a magazine, and identifying the type of magazine it is suitable for.
 In my case, I tried to write about quantum computers in a style suitable for a mass market computer magazine (the sort that more typically contains reviews of newly-released software).
-The article was accompanied by an analysis of the writing process (covering, among other things, how the target audience influences the appropriate style and content), a list of references, and a copy of the email I got back from a physicist I consulted.
-I won’t reproduce the supplementary materials here, but I’m willing to refer to them in the comments.
+Supplementary material, which I won’t reproduce here, included an analysis of the writing process, a list of references, and a copy of the email I got back from a physicist I consulted.

 Bear in mind that this was written almost a decade ago, and by a humble not-yet-blogger who never studied physics beyond First Year.
 I haven’t kept up with it at all, but physics has moved on since then.
 For one thing, the emphasis now seems to be less “how many particles can you entangle?“, and more “how long can you keep them that way?“.
 Also, a few more catchphrases such as “decoherence” have trickled down to the popular science books.